quaxalber/bluetooth_2_hid/README.md

 At first, please check that you're not usig full-size metal case or cover.
 These are known to reduce Bluetooth connectivity range.
 If so, try to place your client device clother to the RPi.

 Also, please check that you're use proper power source for your device.
 Raspberry Pi is known to have connectivity issues when underpowered.

-There are some messages about connectivity issues ([as example](https://askubuntu.com/questions/1264315/bluetooth-keyboard-and-mouse-disconnect-when-idle-for-a-few-seconds-and-reconnec)) but I was not able to reproduce any of them.

 **Bluetooth reconnects takes too long**
 Try to set